accmaia/Threads/README.md

 Reliability:
 >(MULTI THREAD) Builder has repeated or invalid number stored? true
-(MULTI THREAD) Buffer has repeated or invalid number stored? true
+(MULTI THREAD) Buffer has repeated or invalid number stored? false
 (SINGLE THREAD) Builder has repeated or invalid number stored? false
 (SINGLE THREAD) Buffer has repeated or invalid number stored? false

 __Note: these values change from each iteration__

-Although the example isn't the best to show the true power of multithreading, we can still retrieve some very imporant conclusions from the example.
+Although the example isn't the best to show the true power of multithreading or it's downsides since the average runtime of the syncronized method is very low, we can still retrieve some very imporant conclusions from the example.
 Although these values can fluctuate slightly between iterations of the example, a few things are constant:

 * With a single thread there is little to no difference in the time it takes both classes to execute all appends
 * With multiple threads StringBuilder is not reliable at all